T0nyX1ang/Mathematical-Modeling/README.md

 # Mathematical-Modeling
 For Mathematical Modeling Contest in September.
+These are exercises and their answers.